sookmax/til/docs/misc/en-and-em-dashes-in-vscode.md

 IntelliSense can be triggered by `Ctrl+Space` in any editor window.

 :::tip
-By default, quick suggestion is disabled for **markdown** language in vscode, which means you have to manually trigger intelliSense with `Ctrl+Space` everytime you want to use your snippets; you can verify this in **defaultSettings.json**.
+By default, quick suggestion is disabled for **markdown** language in vscode, which means you have to manually trigger intelliSense with `Ctrl+Space` everytime you want to use your snippets; you can confirm this in **defaultSettings.json**.

-We can change this behavior by overriding the default behavior in our **settings.json** like below.
+We can change this behavior by overriding the default in our **settings.json** like below.

 ```json title="settings.json"
 {